 Scott T. Yabiku

-Scott Yabiku asks questions about human and ecological systems, migration, substance use, and family.
-Although initially trained as a sociologist and demographer, Yabiku's research is now characterized by diverse collaborations across disciplines.
+Although initially trained as a sociologist and demographer, my research is characterized by diverse collaborations across disciplines.
 This interdisciplinary research on how human and natural systems affect each other spans the social and natural sciences.
-Yabiku's research is also international in scope with data collections or field work in the United States, Mexico, Mozambique, China, and Nepal.
+My research is also international in scope with data collections or field work in the United States, Mexico, Mozambique, China, and Nepal.

 Current Research Projects